leiwaaping/bioinformatic-basic-practices/Part I - linux and RNA-seq analysis pipeline.md

 ### linux_practice(opinional)
 (provide hints and answer from the example file only)

-1. Download a gtf file for plactise; or you can use any other gtf file you have.
+1.Download a gtf file for plactise; or you can use any other gtf file you have.
 ```
 wget http://hgdownload.soe.ucsc.edu/goldenPath/felCat9/bigZips/genes/felCat9.refGene.gtf.gz
 gunzip -d felCat9.refGene.gtf.gz